UTDNebula/website/docs/maintainers/design/user-centered-design.md

 ---
 sidebar_position: 10
 title: 'User-Centered Design'
-description: How Project Nebula builds things that people can use.
+description: How Nebula Labs builds things that people can use.
 ---

 ## What User-Centered Design Means